 A strong 53% of customers said that "Yes, I can't wait" until they can return to in-studio sessions.
 But, 40% said that they just weren't sure at the moment, and 12% said that they wouldn't come back to the studio because they are worried about themselves or someone they care for getting sick.
 That left the results split right down the middle.

 What would make the difference to customers unsure about returning?

 The survey asked the respondents who weren't sure about coming back into the studio what would make the difference for them.
-What would tip them in favor of returning?
+What would tip them in favour of returning?
 Many wanted to know details about how the studio would handle a return back, that it would depend on class size, space, and cleaning and sanitisation routines:

 "It would need to be smaller and widely spaced.
 I do take meals to my 90-year-old mother so would have to be sure it was safe."

-"Class times, and knowing there is space, and maybe using my own props for awhile"
+"Class times, and knowing there is space, and maybe using my own props for awhile."